seekstar/syncchat/README.md

 4. Prepare certificate for client

     You need to put ca.pem in the same directory as the executable of client.
-    You can find the demo ca.pem in the directory.
+    You can find the demo ca.pem in the directory "demo".

 5. Run client